 You can add to the account whenever you like either in branch, by post or standing order.
 The maximum amount you can save into ISAs in tax year 2020/21 is £20,000.

 You can make withdrawals in branch or by post without notice, penalty or charges.
 Any withdrawals you make will not alter the tax-free status of your account.

 Please read the Savings Terms & Conditions leaflet for general conditions which apply to this account.

-Completed applications can be returned to any branch or agency office, along with proof of your identity and initial deposit.
+Completed application and transfer authority forms can be returned to any branch or agency office, along with proof of your identity and initial deposit.

 Alternatively, you can post your application and necessary documentation to:

 Who can invest in a Loyalty Cash ISA?